Mohamed Mounir - Egypt Today.

 Furthermore, Mounir helped introduce many Nubian concepts into Arabic music, which is obvious in his song "Wist al-Dayra" (In the Circle's Center).

-Many of Mounir's songs have an orchestral backing, enhanced with magnificent tunes of the Oud, songs such as "Borg Hamam" (Pigeons Tower) (1995) and "Shababek" (Windows) (1981) demonstrate this unique aspect of hois music best.
+Many of Mounir's songs have an orchestral backing, enhanced with magnificent tunes of the Oud.
+Songs such as "Borg Hamam" (Pigeons Tower, 1995) and "Shababek" (Windows, 1981) best demonstrate this unique aspect of his music.

-> He frequently enriches his music with Rock tunes, especially in live concerts.
-One of the best examples is his song "El-Kon Koloh Beydor" (The universe is spinning) in (1981) or "Ezai" (How) (2011).
+He frequently enriches his music with rock tunes, especially in live concerts.
+One of the best examples is his song "El-Kon Koloh Beydor" (The Universe is Spinning, 1981) or "Ezai" (How, 2011).